Raja Rani (2013 film): Plot

-Regina, who is terribly angry, slaps John as she never wanted to get back with Surya, as that was the past.
+An angry Regina slaps John and admits that Regina never wanted to get back with Surya.
 Regina throws the gift that John never opened.
-When he opens it he finds the words "Let's begin our new Life".
-John and Regina realise their love for each other and begin their life together.
+When John opens the gift, he finds the words "Let's begin our life," and John confesses his love to Regina, and Regina says, "Brother, I already have a boyfriend," alluding to what Keerthana called John during their relationship, meaning that Regina knows about John's past.
+John and Regina realise their love for each other when they reunite and begin their lives together.